dotnet/docs/docs/csharp/pattern-matching.md

 Language rules for pattern matching expressions help you avoid misusing the results of a match expression.
 In the example above, the variables `s`, `c`, and `r` are only in scope and definitely assigned when the respective pattern match expressions have `true` results.
-If you try and use either variable in another location, your code generates compiler errors.
+If you try to use either variable in another location, your code generates compiler errors.

 Let's examine both of those rules in detail, beginning with scope.
 The variable